How the General Data Protection Regulations affect your business

 - conducting an inventory as to what information is held, where, for how long, and documenting how data is processed and kept secure

-- updating business procedures and policies concerning data protection, information access requests
+- updating business procedures and policies concerning data privacy and protection and information access requests

 - circulating business procedures and policies amongst employees and other relevant stakeholders